JOURNAL OF A COFFIN DODGER CHAPTER A

 I whistled and sang as I watched forbidding flames consume the building.

 But that was not the only fire in a building owned by a man.
-One of several men I got to know who had slithered their way out of legal responsibility for immoral activities.
+One of several men whom I knew had slithered their way out of legal responsibility for immoral activities.

 Though their cleverness had removed them from the clutches of the law, that cleverness did not protect a particular prized possession.